Epic-Nova/Gorgeous-Core/CONTRIBUTING.md

 > **Labels on Pull Requests:**
 >
 > Maintainers will use labels on pull requests to indicate their status and priority.
-Some common labels you might encounter include:
+Some labels you might encounter include:
 >
 > $${\color{darkblue}Noted}$$: Considered important by a contributor, so this request is given a higher priority
 >